 Understandably, they’ve been on a mission to find out what works best for them and have now done two UCI-level races to determine where the recently-launched feather-light Supercaliber and the more traditional Top Fuel fit into their battle quivers…

-“The Supercaliber is a really stiff and superlight bike and it’s power transfer to the wheels makes it feel like it accelerates like a hardtail!
-It was awesome in the Tankwa Trek Prologue, where the surface was semi-smooth to hard pack through the rock formations,” said Janse van Rensburg.
+“The Supercaliber is a really stiff and superlight bike and its power transfer to the wheels makes it feel like it accelerates like a hardtail!
+It was awesome in the Tankwa Trek Prologue, where the surface was semi-smooth to hardpack through the rock formations.
+Coming from the road, the bike felt amazing when I rode it the first time.
+I found that I had to choose my lines more carefully on the really rough sections.” said Janse van Rensburg.

 “The Top Fuel is a more forgiving ride, but still an aggressive racer.
 On long sections (up to 30km) of rugged terrain like we had at Tankwa Trek, and that we will encounter at the Absa Cape Epic, the Top Fuel is better suited.
 The same goes for the rough-surface 15-20 minute descents,” added Janse van Rensburg.

 “I had ridden much of the Tankwa Trek route a few weeks before, so I knew what to expect.
 But the pressure of a race changes things and small errors can lead to big penalties,” said Venter.